Play and Learning Strategies - Infant Program (PALS I)

 There are fidelity measures for Play and Learning Strategies - Infant Program (PALS I) as listed below:

-A checklist is used to rate and provide written feedback to home visitors during certification.
+A checklist is used to rate and provide written feedback to parent coaches during certification.
 The same checklist should be used at least once a month as a fidelity measure.
+Ongoing supervision/video review is available and recommended.
+It can be provided by CLI or the agency can have supervisors trained to provide it for their staff.

 Implementation Guides or Manuals